Snowflake-Labs/sfquickstarts/site/devlabs/terraforming_snowflake.md

 ## Declaring Resources
 Duration: 3

-Add a file to your project in the base directroy named main.tf.
-In main.tf we will setup the provider as well as define the configuration for the database and the warehouse we want Terraform to create.
+Add a file to your project in the base directory named `main.tf`.
+In `main.tf` we will setup the provider as well as define the configuration for the database and the warehouse we want Terraform to create.

-Copy the contents of this block to your main.tf
+Copy the contents of this block to your `main.tf`

 ```JSON
 terraform {